 Disney Dining Plan Information and Examples

 The Disney Dining Plan has several levels.
-Disney’s “standard” Dining Plan (simply named The Disney Dining Plan) offers an easy and affordable way to choose snacks and meals throughout Walt Disney World Resort.
+Disney’s “standard” Dining Plan (simply named The Disney Dining Plan) offers an easily affordable and prepaid way to choose snacks and meals throughout Walt Disney World Resort.
 This Disney Dining Plan includes table-service choices so guests can sample some of Disney’s finer dining options as well as Character Dining!
 From contemporary to casual, elegant to enchanting, you’ll find a great meal that fits your style and schedule.
-According to Disney this plan saves 15% per adult on dining!
-Other dining plans available are Disney’s Quick Service Dining Plan, and Disney’s Deluxe Dining Plan.
+Other dining plans available are Disney’s Quick Service Dining Plan and Disney’s Deluxe Dining Plan.

 Guests are able to choose from several new beverage options including non-alcoholic specialty beverages and, for Guests 21 and older, beer, wine, and cocktails.

 Alcoholic beverages can only be ordered with adult meal entitlements by Guests 21 and older.
 Alcoholic beverages cannot be ordered with child meal entitlements, even by Guests 21 and older.
 Guests younger than 21 may only order non-alcoholic beverages.
 Walt Disney World policy does not allow service of more than two alcoholic drinks per Guest 21 and older.

 Items that are included: